lucasmoten/coinkite-docs/coldcard/passphrase.md

 - Passphrases may be used an alternative to the "duress PIN" feature, and it is more powerful because there are an unlimited number of possible wallets.

+- Saved passphrase values can be found in the file `/.tmp.tmp` on the MicroSD card, if you have chosen to save them.
+They are encrypted with AES-256 (CTR mode) with a key derived from the master secret (seed words) and a hash of the MicroSD's unique serial number.
+For this reason, you cannot copy the encrypted file to another card.

 ## Related Feature: Lock Down Seed